 These workshops have been created by the staff of the Central East Region to present for clusters, or groups of congregations.
-If you see a workshop you would like offered in your area, please contact your primary contact to start the conversation.
+If you see a workshop you would like offered in your area, please reach out to your primary contact to start the conversation.
 If you are interested in a topic that isn't listed here, then your primary contact can work with you to see if we can create something or find something else that fits your needs.
-To find out how to contact your primary contact, visit the primary contact page.
+To find out how to reach your primary contact, visit the primary contact page.

 If you are looking for youth conferences, chaplain training or River Rising Leadership School please check our Youth Programs section and if you are looking for Our Whole Lives Trainings, Renaissance Modules, RE week or other RE trainings, please check our RE Trainings page.

 Not finding what you want below?
 Check the UUA LeaderLab for blog posts, recordings of webinars and other resources.